 On the Calendar, Google will have automatically added entries for your reminders.
 You can tap them to view more and hit the pencil icon for editing.
 If you’d like to mark them as done, there’s an option for that, too, on the bottom.
 To add a new one, you need to go back and hit the plus floating icon.

-The process is little long on the Google app, though.
+The process is a little long on the Google app, though.
 For starters, fire up the application on your phone.
 Tap the three-line icon at the extreme bottom right.
-There, you’ll find “Reminders”.
+There, you’ll find “Reminders.”
 Here, you will have a standard list with all your recent reminders.
-Tap the pencil icon to add new and pressing them any of the existing ones will let you edit or delete it.
+Tap the pencil icon to add new, and pressing any of the existing ones will let you edit or delete it.

 If none of these float your boat, there’s one more option.
-You can just ask the Google Assistant.
-For viewing the forthcoming alerts, say “show my next reminders”.
-The Assistant pull up the details, and if you tap the entry, you can modify its details as well.
-To add a new reminder, you can say “remind me to buy groceries at 7 PM tomorrow”.
+You can just ask Google Assistant.
+For viewing the forthcoming alerts, say, “show my next reminders.”
+The Assistant pulls up the details, and if you tap the entry, you can modify its details as well.
+To add a new reminder, you can say, “remind me to buy groceries at 7 PM tomorrow”.
 Google Assistant is smart enough to figure out most of the phrases.
 Hence you don’t necessarily have to speak in that format.
 On iOS, of course, you will have to install applications from the store for these.

-I certainly hope, though, that in the future Google comes up with a new platform which will bring together all of its productivity suites.
-There are rumors of it working on a redesign for Google Tasks.
+I certainly hope, though, that in the future, Google will come up with a new platform that will bring together all of its productivity suites.
+There are rumors that it is working on a redesign for Google Tasks.
 We might get an early glimpse of it next month at the company’s annual developer conference.